Joseph James DeAngelo: Early life and education

 Joseph James DeAngelo Jr. was born on November 8, 1945, in Bath, New York, to Kathleen "Kay" Louise DeGroat and Joseph James DeAngelo Sr, a sergeant in the United States Army.
-He is of Italian ancestry and has two sisters, Rebecca and Constance "Connie" and a brother, John.
-A relative reported that when DeAngelo was a young child, he witnessed the rape of Connie by two airmen in a U.S. Air Force base warehouse in West Germany, where the family was stationed at the time.
-Following DeAngelo's conviction, Rebecca stated that he was abused by their father while he was growing up.
+He was regularly beaten by both parents throughout his childhood.

+When he was a child, DeAngelo's family lived in West Germany where his father was stationed.
+There, DeAngelo says he was forced to witness the rape of one of his sisters by two airmen in a U.S. Air Force base warehouse.

 Between 1959 and 1960, DeAngelo attended Mills Junior High School in Rancho Cordova, California.
-Beginning in 1961, he attended Folsom High School, from which he received a GED certificate in 1964.
+Beginning in 1961, he attended Folsom High School, from which he later received a GED certificate in 1964.
 He played on the school's junior varsity baseball team.
-Prosecutors reported that DeAngelo committed burglaries, mail theft, and tortured and killed animals during his teenage years.
+According to prosecutors, DeAngelo committed burglaries, mail theft, and tortured and killed animals during his teenage years.